How to overcome personal biases in a diverse workplace?

 - Literature develops empathy,

 - Modern art fosters to look from various perspectives,

 - Reading a newspaper with another political stand than your favorite one allows you to consider different opinions,

 - Following someone on social media whose statements at best surprise you, at worst infuriate you, confronts you with uncomfortable points of view, and offers you time to imagine paused answers.

 “Everyone is unique as an individual, not as a representative of the social category.”Meir Selma, Rotterdam School of Management

-As a manager, have the conversation with your team: what makes us diverse?
-According to Meir Selma, from Rotterdam School of Management, managing diversity demands to highlight differences and to avoid category.
-Selma emphases that “Everyone is unique as an individual, not as a representative of the social category.”
+As a manager, have a conversation with your team: what makes us diverse?
+According to Meir Selma, from Rotterdam School of Management, managing diversity demands highlighting differences and avoiding category.
+Selma emphasizes that “Everyone is unique as an individual, not as a representative of the social category.”

 Jens’s manager might have considered such an answer: “OK, I hear that Jens’s emails sound a bit rude to you.
 It’s not the first time I hear frustration around emails.
 Please send me one or two concrete examples by Tuesday.
 On my side, I will collect some emails that could work as models.
-During our next weekly meeting, we will discuss emails, whether intern or commercial ones.
-What are our preferences and how, as a team, we make them effective and friendly.
+During our next weekly meeting, we will discuss emails, whether within the team or commercial emails.
+What are our preferences, and how, as a team, we make them effective and friendly?
 Sounds good, by you?”

-Overcoming our personal biases or Pascal’s « puissances trompeuses » demands some efforts.
-Meanwhile, they are paid in return as they broaden our mindset, enable inclusion, and, as a consequence, are at the benefice of creativity and agility.
+Overcoming our personal biases or Pascal’s « puissances trompeuses » demands some effort.
+Meanwhile, they are paid in return as they broaden our mindset, enable inclusion, and, consequently, are at the benefit of creativity and agility.
 Which other techniques have you already experienced that mitigate personal bias in a diverse workplace?
 Please comment below.
 Even better, let’s meet and talk around a glass or cup of our respectively favorite beverage.

 D. Kahneman, Thinking, Fast and Slow, 2011